Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

     * `network_setup.py` allows us to configure the NIC to enable/disable various offloads, set parameters and so on.
     * `constants.py` contains the constants used by our scripts.
     * `process_output.py` contains utilily code to parse outputs from the benchmarking programs.
-* `symbol_mapping.tsv` is a map from kernel symbols/function names to the classification into one of seven categories depending on their function of their place in the kernel TCP stack.
+* `symbol_mapping.tsv` is a map from kernel symbols/function names to the classification into one of seven categories depending on their function or their location in the kernel TCP stack.

-Below you will find instructions on how to use the tools provided in this repository to either reproduce our findings or to run the profiling on your own setup to explore it's behaviour.
+Below you will find instructions on how to use the tools provided in this repository to either reproduce our findings or profile your own setup to explore it's characteristics.

 ## Install Tools and Patch Kernel